mozilla-releng/balrog/docs/source/infrastructure.rst

 Deploying Changes
 -----------------

-Balrog's infrastructure is managed by the terraform and kubernetes IaC that `lives in the webservices-infra repository <https://github.com/mozilla/webservices-infra/tree/main/balrog>`_ and is owned by the SRE team.
+Balrog's infrastructure is managed by the terraform and kubernetes IaC that `lives in the webservices-infra repository <https://github.com/mozilla/webservices-infra/tree/main/balrog>`_ and is owned by the CloudEng team.

-Generally, we deploy Balrog on every 2 weeks, with stage being updated every other Thursday and production deploys happening the following Tuesday.

 ~~~~~~~~~~~~~~~
 Schema Upgrades